FinnArundel/boscode-doc/doc/SDD/learning_activities.md

 ```

-The above pseudocode has the private attribute x_coordinate.
+The above pseudocode has the private attribute `x_coordinate`.
 To be able to change the value of this attribute outside of an object of a `Point` data type there are two public methods: `getXCoordinate` and `setXCoordinate`.
 These two methods are called getter and setter methods.

 1. Modify the above pseudocode to implement a getter and setter for the other two private attributes `point_no` and `y_coordinate`.
 2. Modify the Main function to set the `point_no` to `1` and the `y_coordinate` to `42`.
 3. Modify the Main function to produce the following output using the point object:

 ```
 Point Number: 1
 X coordinate: 23